fengxia41103/myblog/content/thoughts/society.md

 is a worse feeling than love!?
 Is it because hate is going to cause more harm to oneself and others?
 This is a good point I can accept.
 But then does it mean how much harm is the criteria to judge?
-Sounds so, then how much harm is ok, or just all or nothing?
+Sounds so, then how much harm is ok, or just any harm is bad? and further, harm to whom?
+What if my hate only harm me? or is there such a thing as **an isolated harm, or isolated me**?
 You see, very quickly this logic is running into a subjective domain that I don't think anyone has a clue.

 Even further, as we all know the cliche, hate and love are like twins &mdash; they feed each other, support each other, and become each other!
 So really, I don't see hate is being bad at all.
 It is just a strong feeling that one needs to handle.
+But the hard question emerges, how to handle!? suppress? limit? encourage? aren't all these already based on a pre-conclusion that these are negative, bad, therefore should be handled with suppression!?

+I don't know.
+I feel I'm chasing my own tails.
-Now, the way to handle these emotions is really the subject we should focus on, and that's also the conversation with Noah &mdash; the F-word is one way to express that strong feeling you feel, but not the only one.
+So the conversation with Noah &mdash; the
+F-word is one way to express that strong feeling you feel, but not the only one.
 The consequence of using it can be a fight.
-So if you are prepared to fight, go with it, the word itself is perfect fine as it is, but using it without anticipating the fight that may follow is what make the use **bad**.
+So if you are prepared to fight, go with it, the word itself is perfect fine as it is because it expressed your feeling at the moment well (effective), message clearly understood (no lost-in-translation), and will have the intended result (fight) &mdash; man, if only projects at work can be done as such!

+So I think the trouble really begines when using it without anticipating (or secretly not wanting) the fight that may follow &larr; so again, it's the idea of getting the benefit without paying a price makes it a _bad_ word.

 See my point?